namantalati/CTF/README.md

 Welcome to the CTFs walkthroughs series.

 I am Naman Talati and will be guiding through machine walkthroughs here.
-If you get stuck somewhere you can contact me at socila media
+If you get stuck somewhere you can contact me at social media

 IG: naman_talati
 Linkedin: namant